WMFS-FM: History

-Rock (1995–2009)
+Rock (1995–2001)

-Originally launched in 1995 by fledgling Belz Broadcasting under the "Solid Rock 92.9 MFS!" slogan, WMFS was acquired by Infinity Broadcasting and rebranded "93X" in 2001.
-The station was purchased by Entercom Communications in 2006.

-The first song played on WMFS when the station debuted was "Rock You Like a Hurricane" by the Scorpions.
+The station launched in 1995 by fledgling Belz Broadcasting with a mainstream rock format under the "Solid Rock 92.9 MFS!" slogan.
+The first song played was "Rock You Like a Hurricane" by the Scorpions.

-WMFS was Memphis' home to Howard Stern prior to his departure from terrestrial radio.

-WMFS was one of six radio properties in the Memphis market held by Entercom; the others were WMC-FM, WRVR-FM, WMFS, WLFP, and WMC.
-Entercom purchased WMC, WMC-FM and WMFS in 2006.

-WMFS-FM/WMFS maintain studios in the Entercom complex in eastern Memphis.
-The previous studio was located in the WMC-TV building on Union Avenue with Rover's Morning Glory mornings, Sydney in middays, Crate doing afternoons and Beck at night.
-Former jocks include Shay, Azi, Ditch, Twitch and Killabrew.

 The original on-air line-up in 1995 consisted of Dave Robins in the mornings, Jim Fox middays, Zak in the afternoon drive, Leslie in the evenings, and Tony Vazlini (a.k.a.
 Vasolini, Mark Cantoni) on overnights.
 Greg Murray replaced Jim Fox during the middays and was also Production Manager.
+The station later featured the syndicated The Howard Stern Show in morning drive.

+Alternative (2001-2009)

+WMFS was acquired by Infinity Broadcasting and on August 31, 2001 rebranded as "93X, the New Rock Alternative."
+The music shifted to alternative rock and was similar in sound to sister station KROQ-FM.

+It remained an affiliate of Howard Stern until his departure to satellite radio in December 2005.
+The station then aired the syndicated Rover's Morning Glory.
+Other DJs included Paul Marshall, Sydney, Crate, Beck, Shay, Azi, Ditch, Twitch and Killabrew.

+The station was purchased by Entercom Communications in 2006.
+WMFS was one of six radio properties in the Memphis market held by Entercom; the others were WMC-FM, WRVR-FM, WMFS, WLFP, and WMC.

 Sports (2009–present)

 On May 21, 2009, WMFS-FM changed its format to sports, simulcasting WMFS 680 AM.
+The station initially aired mostly national programming from ESPN Radio but over time has added more local shows.

 Beginning in the 2011–12 station, WMFS became the flagship station for the NBA's Memphis Grizzlies.